- Elgar original reference

 Chapter 7: Leadership and the Social Construction of Charisma

-1 Rakesh Khurana The first hurdle for myself is the laugh test: if we actually named this guy and told the employees and shareholders that he was the new boss, what would they think?
+7 Leadership and the social construction of charisma1 Rakesh Khurana The first hurdle for myself is the laugh test: if we actually named this guy and told the employees and shareholders that he was the new boss, what would they think?
 Then there is the tendency to find people who look like the job.
 You start by whacking down the job to a set of alternatives.
 So you consider things like performance, the company, the company they are coming from, who they have worked with.
 From there you start to find people who look like the position.
 (William Pounds, former dean, MIT Sloan School of Management, and corporate director) Introduction Charismatic leadership is back, and this is something that should surprise us.
 It is probably not surprising that, in the realm of religion, a ﬁgure such as John Paul II should have emerged to lead the world’s Catholics following years of tumult in the post-Vatican II Catholic Church; or that, among the dispossessed and disenfranchised of the Islamic world, we should have seen the rise of a charismatic such as Osama bin Laden.
 After all, as our foremost student of charismatic leadership, Max Weber, would remind us, charisma itself is a phenomenon associated with religion generally, and with politics in societies not yet governed by the rationalizing forces of capitalism and liberal democracy.
-Yet the resurfacing of charismatic leadership in American politics (with Ronald Reagan as the prime exemplar) and business (in the person of the charismatic CEO) in the last two decades presents a more puzzling...
+Yet the resurfacing of charismatic leadership in American politics (with Ronald Reagan as the prime exemplar) and business (in the person of the charismatic CEO) in the...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.